The Short Version

 3. Total cost: around $1-3 in network fees

-This is what essentially every high-volume international trader uses.
-The only tricky step is making sure your exchange supports Polygon network withdrawals — many still only offer Ethereum mainnet, which costs $5-20+ in gas.
+This is what nearly every high-volume international trader does.
+The only tricky part is making sure your exchange supports Polygon network withdrawals.
+Many still only offer Ethereum mainnet, which costs $5-20+ in gas.

 Path B - Easiest: Card via MoonPay (or similar)

-• Buy USDC directly on Polymarket with debit/credit card
+• Buy USDC directly on Polymarket with a debit or credit card

-• Instant but expensive for anything over a few hundred dollars
+• Instant, but pricey for anything over a few hundred dollars

-• Good for first deposit or for users without an exchange account
+• Good for a first deposit, or for users without an exchange account

 Path C - US: DCM debit card